To main content

 In the energy sector, wind turbines, compressors or other production facilities are typically numerically simulated.
 While those simulations are precise, they are too computationally expensive to use for inference about unknown parameters.
 The idea is to use machine learning as a surrogate model and explore the uncertainty of the trained model, both on simulated and real data.

-The first task will be to systematically investigate the model performance of a model before and after transfer between data as a function of difference between the data sets (K-S test), sample sizes and noise.
+A project example could be to measure relations between uncertainty and distance between data.
+The first task will be to systematically investigate the model performance of a model on different data as a function of difference between the data sets (K-S test), sample sizes and noise.
 Next step is to explore how the model transfers when including domain knowledge (hybrid AI).
-The end goal of the project is to use an AI model to mimic the simulation and transfer the model to real data (transfer learning).
-The focus is on uncertainty, both how well the model can learn the simulation as well as how it performs on the real data.
-The project can be adapted to students from several departments such as Computer Science, Mathematical Sciences or Engineering Cybernetics.
+The end goal of the project is to use an AI model to mimic the simulation and transfer the model to real data.
+Both performance and uncertainty aspects can be explored.

-2. Predictive maintenance on windmill data – in collaboration with Trønder Energi
+2. Predictive maintenance on wind turbine data – in collaboration with Aneo

 Contact & Questions